OpenSRANE/OpenSRANE_Documentation/source/user/PostProcessing/PostProcess_SPK.rst

-      yaxistype, str, "Type of the yaxis ['linear', 'log', 'date', 'category','multicategory']" PlotMode, int, "Options between 1,2 and 3 to plot on various editors."
+      yaxistype, str, "Type of the yaxis ['linear', 'log', 'date', 'category','multicategory']" PlotMode, int, "Options between 1,2 and 3 to plot on various editors." height, int, height of plot.
+      width, int, width of plot.

    .. admonition:: Example: